Dolphins of the Great Barrier Reef: Intelligent and Graceful Marine Residents

 Conservation efforts are in place to protect the reef ecosystem and its inhabitants.
 Although there isn’t a direct threat to these animals from the Great Barrier Reef, habitat degradation and climate change’s effects can still impact them.

 Meeting dolphins on the Great Barrier Reef is an extraordinary experience for visitors.
-Whether you’re on the deck of a boat or beneath the water while snorkeling or diving, coming across these intelligent and playful marine mammals amplifies the enchantment of this internationally famous marine ecosystem.
+Whether you’re on the deck of a boat or beneath the water while snorkelling or diving, coming across these intelligent and playful marine mammals amplifies the enchantment of this internationally famous marine ecosystem.

-Interesting facts
+Interesting Facts

 Exceptional Intelligence